Soumyadeep765/bb-help/dash.md

 ## 1. Bot List Overview

 When you access the bot management interface, you'll see a comprehensive list of all your bots.
-Each bot is represented with a **Telegram icon** followed by its name.
 The bots are listed in a clear, organized manner, allowing you to easily navigate between them.
 Additionally, each bot name is accompanied by a **status indicator** that informs you about the bot's current state, helping you keep track of which bots are active or need attention.

-- **Telegram Icon**: Indicates that the bot is linked to Telegram and identifies its type.
 - **Bot Name**: Displays the name of each bot.
 Tap on a bot to access its detailed settings.

 ---